Room by Room: The Grand Gallery

 Some architects hate hallways.
 Frank Lloyd Wright in particular felt they were a total waste of space; some of his were as narrow as eighteen inches (I've walked through his narrowest, and it's not pleasant—and I'm not even claustrophobic).
 Other designers use them willy-nilly, with no logical sense other than having to get from point A to point B. And it seems almost no one makes any attempt to take an aesthetic approach to them.
 When I finally settled on the three-level house design, I discovered that I had an opportunity to make a single long hallway that not only serviced all of my point-A-to-B needs, but offered exciting design options as well.

-Thus I arrived at what I call The Canyon.
+Thus I arrived at what I call The Grand Gallery.
 With a comfortable width of four feet, it became a space all its own.
 What makes it particularly special is all of the natural light provided by windows over the two staircases.
 Facing southwest toward a clearing (a.k.a.
 The View), these windows receive loads of light almost all day long, especially in the winter; they also offer inviting glimpses of the view, drawing one down the stairs toward the main living space.
 Looking down:

 During the afternoon, the sunlight traces interesting paths along the walls and floor.
 As I was building it, I was anxious to see the space finished so I could enjoy the light show anew.
 Looking up:

 I'd sent a sketch, below left, to my architect early in the project, but the suggestion never showed up in any of his drawings.
 It wasn't until I started building my home that I was at last able to realize my vision.
 View from the outside, below right.